 If you can't find pasture-raised eggs at your local farmers' market, these sites can help you locate a good local source: http://www.localharvest.org, http://www.eatwild.com, and http://www.eatwellguide.org (if you know of a farm near you that sells pasture-raised eggs, encourage them to submit their listing to these sites as they're always trying to build their databases.)

 You can also raise your own eggs!
 This is as fresh and as local as it gets.
 Raising backyard chicken appears to be a quickly-growing trend.
-In addition to the chickens that belong to my back neighbors, Fran and Chip, and the flock at the Edible Schoolyard (see photo of their sign below) two blocks from our house, I know of at least three other small flocks of chickens being raised right here in my little North Berkeley neighborhood.
-If you're interested in this idea, stay tuned as I will be doing a post on backyard chickens soon.
+If you're interested in this idea, check out my post on backyard birds.

 If you really can't find pasture-raised, local eggs for some reason (they're easier and easier to find), I would recommend buying an organic, free-range option from a more trusted brand, such as Organic Valley or Clover (see my milk post for a review of different organic brands) since they purchase from a network of smaller farms, increasing the chance that the birds are treated more humanely.
-Also look for a brand that is "Humane-certified".
+Also look for a brand that is either Animal Welfare Approved or "humane-certified."